m0ru/bak/02a_state_of_the_art.md

 ## Frameworks and Architecture

 The following patterns all help with developing graphical user interfaces, by providing separation of concerns and decoupling.
-This makes it easier for multiple developers to collaborate and allows better reasoning about the app's behaviour.
-It also makes adapting the application easier when the understaning of the design problem changes.
+This makes it easier for multiple developers to collaborate and allows better reasoning about the app's behavior.
+It also makes adapting the application easier when the understanding of the design problem changes.

 The presented architectural patterns for client-side JavaScript-applications, at the time of writing encompass all widely used and sufficiently distinct I could discern during my technology- and literature research.
 This selection provides the reference for choosing an architecture for the Web of Needs owner application, which architecture is based off of redux ([@sec:redux]) in general and ng-redux ([@sec:ng-redux]) in particular.
 The reasons for this design-decision will be discussed in [section @sec:suggested-solution] "Suggested Solution".